muertos/openstack-tls/README.md

 - Creates an instance on that private network and subnet

 TODO:
+- Add specified SSH public key to cloud automatically
+- Grab Glance image uuid for Ubuntu 20.04 LTS
+- Create a router, bridge the External network with private
+- Allocate and assign floating IP to instance
 - Install NGINX to the instance
 - Configure NGINX with a specified domain